Do Pre-Inspections need to be disclosed?

 Dear Nothing to hide,

 I understand that you paid for the pre-inspection for your benefit.
-Once in escrow, you are required by law to disclose to your buyer material facts regarding defects, deficiencies, etc. within the time frame specified in the California Real Estate Purchase Contract.
-Pre-Inspections need to be disclosed.
-So what’s the simplest way to disclose the items on the report?
-You could hire this inspector to come out and re-inspect the home, this time he could omit the items which have been repaired.
-Both reports would then be disclosed to the buyer.
+You are required by law to disclose to your buyer material facts regarding defects, deficiencies, etc. within the time frame specified in the California Real Estate Purchase Contract.

 Thanks,